pcgosling/ArcGIS-ProjectionSelection/README.md

                       AddIn.
 The specific python script to be used as the root module is specified in config.xml.

+ProjectionSelectionToolbox/
+                    : An ArcGIS Python Toolbox version of certain functions from into the AddIn, enabling user to carry out projection selection, distortion assessment, geographic centre determination, and
+                      fibonacci lattice generation outside the full AddIn toolbar functionality.

 config.xml          : The AddIn configuration file

 LICENSE.txt         : Full text of the Apache License, Version 2.0